Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Firbolgs.md

 Most firbolgs are druids, rangers, or fighters.
 Among their kind, these vocations are passed down from one generation to the next.
 The firbolgs’ magical heritage also expresses itself in other ways; those who become bards preserve the clan’s lore, and firbolg sorcerers defend their communities.
 Firbolg wizards arise when a clan becomes friendly with [[elves]].

 Firbolg rogues are typically scouts tasked with spying on neighboring folk to determine their intentions.
-They are most common among firbolgs whose homes border human settlements.
+They are most common among firbolgs whose homes border [[Humans|human]] settlements.

 Firbolg barbarians are rare except among clans that face constant threats from evil humanoids and other invaders.